xmlunit/xmlunit/CONTRIBUTING.md

 Because XMLUnit is developed for Java and .NET, both Projects shares the same test-resources.
 The test-resources folder is integrated as git submodule.
-This means you need to run 'git submodule update --init' once inside your working copies after merging github's main branches of xmlunit or xmlunit.net.
+This means you need to run `git submodule update --init` once inside your working copies after merging github's main branches of xmlunit or xmlunit.net.